Though no one is sure, Hog Island seems to have disappeared sometime during the 1920s.

 New Yorkers still have their choice of small islands where they can spend a day enjoying the sea breeze.
 Most are accessible by ferry, just as they were a century and a half ago.
 However, the “fare of five cents per passenger” has gone up a bit since then.

-Next, check out these incredible photos of Pig Beach, where pigs roam free.
+After learning about Hog Island, check out these incredible photos of Pig Beach, where pigs roam free.
 Then, see how Goqui Island has been reclaimed by nature in a stunning way.